 1. Original Packaging Art from Remco 9” The Wolfman Action Figure

-Tales of lycanthropy and werewolves have existed for eons, with some of the earliest dating back to Gilgamesh.
+Tales of lycanthropy and werewolves have existed for ages, with some of the earliest dating back to Gilgamesh.
 As wolves were some of the most frightening creatures to contend with in the past, they became the basis of many monsters.
 Moreover, many species of wolves easily dwarf other creatures.
 Thus, it was easy to imagine a wolf that was the size of a man if not larger.

 Universal Studios cemented the image of the werewolf in popular culture with the 1941 movie, The Wolfman.
 The film followed Larry Talbot, who had returned to Llanwelly, Wales to bury his brother.
 There, he learned about the tales of werewolves before a wolf bit him in a vicious attack.
 He also became the suspect of a murder investigation after the attack where he fended off the wolf with a cane.